adde/ttsync/README.md

 Also if you want to get correct activities in the import, you need to use tags in Toggl that matches activity names in Tidig.

 To make use of the ticket number field, you can separate your descriptions in Toggl with a pipe(|).
 The part before the pipe will be used as the ticket number and the part after will be used as the description.
-Example desciption with a ticket number:
+Example description with a ticket number:
 ```
 PROJ-123 | Did some work
 ```